How to write instructions

 - Write for your audience and use a level of detail that is suitable to their skill level.

-- Avoid lists of more than approximately ten steps.
+- Do not write a list of more than approximately ten steps.
 If possible, divide a long list of instructions into two or more different tasks.

 - Specify what the reader does when the task is complete.
 If a reader asks, "Now what?", the instructions are not complete.